LeoMehraban/factor-lsp/README.md

 I do have some specific comments about some editors below:

 - Writing vscode extensions makes me want to die, so support for it is not planned.
 - Support for Emacs is planned, I just haven't gotten around to it yet.
-Let's hope it's not that difficult
+Let's hope it's not that difficult.
+You could also just use the more feature-filled [FUEL](https://github.com/mcandre/fuel)
-- Same with regular vim
+- Same with regular vim (but you can't use FUEL of course)

+An editor not being on this list does not mean that it is entirely unsupported. the language server protocol was designed to be cross-editor, after all